 NoodleTools is a citation management tool that the library subscribes to for all NMC users.
 It offers simple step-by-step guidance through the process of citing and annotating sources, and creating works cited or bibliography pages.

 Getting started with NoodleTools requires setting up an account.
-This account is separate from your NMC User Name and ID, though you can use those if you wish.
-Once you have an account, the software allows you to create multiple lists (ones for separate classes and assignments).
-Additionally, the lists you create in NoodleTools are permanent and remain in the software as long as you remain at NMC.
+This account is separate from your NMC Username and ID, though you can use those if you wish.
+Once you have an account, the software allows you to create and manage multiple lists of sources for different classes and assignments.
+These projects will remain accessible to you throughout your time at NMC.

-Contact an Osterlin Librarian (Note: Librarians can reset your NoodleBib account)
+Need Help?
+Contact an NMC Librarian (Note: librarians have the ability to reset your account)